myleskeller/testLeg/README.md

 # testLeg
 Simulated human leg providing repeatable, consistent walking motion for simulation and improvement of assistive wearable devices.

-_Note: Set your github theme to light mode to be able to see the vector diagrams._

 ## Converting kinematic motion of human walking pattern into linkage-based mechanism
 <img src="./leg1.svg" width="50%">